Jahri Evans: Coaching career

 Evans served as a preseason coaching intern in 2022 with the New Orleans Saints as part of the NFL's minority coach internship program.
 He joined the Saints full time staff as an offensive assistant during the 2023 season.
 He was inducted into the Saints Ring of Honor on July 31, 2024.
 On April 11, 2025, it was announced that Evans would remain on New Orleans' staff as an assistant offensive line coach under Kellen Moore.

+On January 30, 2026, Evans left the Saints to fill the same role for the Pittsburgh Steelers, reuniting him with Mike McCarthy, his former head coach in Green Bay.

 Personal life

 Evans graduated from Bloomsburg in May 2007 with a bachelor's degree in exercise science.
 In 2009, he established a full scholarship for out-of-state minority students enrolled in BU's Master of Science in clinical athletic training program.
 He is a member of the Omega Psi Phi fraternity.

 In 2013, Evans married his girlfriend, Takia, in the Bahamas.

 In August 2015, Evans bought a share of the Philadelphia Soul of the Arena Football League, joining his Saints teammate Marques Colston, who had bought a piece of the team in 2014.
-He is currently serving as a preseason coaching intern with the New Orleans Saints as part of the NFL's minority coach internship program.